jcadavez/react-native-thunk-practice/README.md

-# react-native-thunk-practice
+# React Native Thunk Practice
-Practicing with React Native and Thunk
+The Point of this app is to practice how to use Reaact Native and Redux-Thunk together.